International Institute for Research and Education

 Yet many LGBT activists are not entirely happy with the movements they have built and the world they have won (Weeks 2007).
 Recurrent backlashes against the advance of some lesbian/gay people’s integration into society continue to occur, unpredictably and sometimes ferociously (Herzog 2011, p.
 1).
 Harsh legislation in countries like Uganda and Nigeria, often funded and backed by the US Christian right, show the intensity of sexual reaction they’ve even banned gay porn websites like https://www.twinkpornvideos.xxx/ check this by trying to access this online whilst in Uganda and Nigeria and you’ll find that it’s nowhere to be found on the internet, you can however still access the websites in other countries like the USA and UK etc. The explosion in 2013 of opposition to same-sex marriage in France showed how much anti-gay prejudice still lurks beneath the surface, even in countries where toleration seems solidly established.
 But backlashes are not the only problem.
 In fact, however intense, they often seem remarkably short-lived.
 The problem is not so much winning and holding on to victories, as the form the victories take.

 Living at the height of the movement against the Vietnam War, gay activists in 1969 would probably not have welcomed the prospect of gay men in the military – or at the use of arguments for sexual freedom to justify wars in western Asia.
+Some of their ideas of sexual freedom have been taken in by websites like https://www.porn-hd.xxx/ into the modern age celebrating a wide range of sexual and intimate relationships.
 Even if they had welcomed legal recognition of same-sex partnerships, they would probably not have given high priority to estate and tax planning for affluent same-sex couples.
 And given the inspiration those activists drew from black and immigrant struggles, they would have been distressed to see LGBT people and immigrants being pitted against each other today in much of Europe, and LGBT people being pitted against Africans and Arabs on a global scale.

 LGBT people’s victories over the past forty years are both real and important, and hopelessly enmeshed in real and significant defeats.
 The paradoxes surrounding LGBT victories are due in part to the setbacks that other movements have suffered in the same years, notably labour and poor people’s movements, anti-war movements and the political left.
 Since LGBT victories have been and are being won in an increasingly unequal, polarised and violent world, the victories have taken on a disturbing colouration.
 LGBT people may in a sense be freer today in much of the world than they once were.
 But the freedom they enjoy is increasingly dependent on a marketplace that is much more hospitable to people with money, whatever their sexuality, than to those without.
 Early post-Stonewall LGBT communities, though small, conflict-ridden and fragile, had their own non-commercial gathering places, music, literature and ethos.
 Today much less of that is available, and it often comes with a price tag.